-The Ted Stevens Anchorage International Airport Master Plan Update will strategically position the Airport for the future by maximizing operational efficiency and business effectiveness, as well as maximizing property availability for aviation development through efficient planning.
-The Master Plan Update was initiated in June 2012 and is anticipated to conclude approximately 18 months later in December 2013.
-The Master Plan Update will include a robust public and stakeholder involvement program.
-The Airport has entered into a contract with the firm Reynolds Smith and Hills, Inc. (RS&H) to lead this effort.
+The Ted Stevens Anchorage International Airport Master Plan Update strategically positions the Airport for the future by maximizing operational efficiency and business effectiveness, as well as maximizing property availability for aviation development through efficient planning.
+The Master Plan Update was initiated in June 2012 and concluded in 2014.
+The Master Plan Update included a robust public and stakeholder involvement program.
+The Airport entered into a contract with the firm Reynolds Smith and Hills, Inc. (RS&H) to lead this effort.

 What is a Master Plan Update and why is it needed?

 According to the Federal Aviation Administration (FAA), "an airport master plan is a comprehensive study of an airport and usually describes the short-, medium-, and long-term development plans to meet future aviation demand."
 United States commercial service airports are encouraged by the FAA to update master plans every five to seven years.

 It has been 10 years since the last Master Plan Update was adopted for Anchorage International Airport in 2002.
 A partial update was undertaken between 2006 and 2008 that resulted in a study report but was not adopted.